 |--help||Display the list of all available options and commands.||n\a||All|

-Sets the address of the license server if you are installing a non-evaluation version or upgrading from an evaluation to a non-evaluation version.
+Sets the address of the Team License Server if you are installing a non-evaluation version or upgrading from an evaluation to a non-evaluation version.
 Ignored in other cases.

 |--cloud_address||Sets the external address of your Private Cloud instance explicitly.||A properly formatted IP address or FQDN.||All|